nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## <a id="ug"></a>**About this user guide**

-If this is the first time you are using coNtactUS, this user guide provides an excellent starting point for you to familiarise yourself with the features of coNtactUS.
-It also shows you how to set up coNtactUS effortlessly on your computer.
+If this is the first time you are using **coNtactUS**, this user guide provides an excellent starting point for you to familiarise yourself with the features of **coNtactUS**.
+It also shows you how to set up **coNtactUS** effortlessly on your computer.

 Alternatively, you may refer to the user guide to quickly view information regarding a particular feature that you are